Thakshak007/Portfolio/README.md

 # Portfolio
-This is the dashboard of my Experimental journey to become a Chip design Engineer using AI
+This is the dashboard of my Experimental journey to become a Chip design Engineer with AI